emilwidlund/framer-form/README.md

 - Inflate.js
 - Underscore.js

-### Google Analytics
-This module has a GA-module built in that gives me some helpful information about Framer Form's users.
-The information consist of simple usage metrics such as users per month, etc. It helps this module to become even better.

 ### Contact
 For any questions, highfives or concerns, please contact <a href="https://twitter.com/emilwidlund" target="_blank">me on Twitter</a>.
 If you find a bug, feel free to add an Issue to this repository.

+### Disclaimer - Google Analytics
+This module has an Analytics-module built in that gives me some helpful information about Framer Form's users.
+It helps this module to become even better.

+If you don't want to contribute with analytics, simply remove the GA.coffee file.